alalpaca/alalpaca/README.md

 ## About Me

-I'm a Computer Science (AI) master's student at USC, focused on building **LLM-powered systems** — retrieval-augmented generation, agentic workflows, and applied NLP.
+I'm a Computer Science (AI) master's student at USC, focused on building **LLM-powered systems** — retrieval-augmented generation, agentic workflows, and applied AI Agents.
 I enjoy taking research ideas all the way to production, from parsing messy real-world documents to shipping interactive, end-to-end tools.

 ## 🔭 Currently